Key takeaways

 I had a hook problem before I had a hook.
 Claude Code would finish a long task, announce that it was done, and stop.
 Then I would check the files and find that three steps of a twelve-step plan were missing.
 No error.
 No warning.
 Just gone.

 The fix was not a cleverer prompt.
 It was a short bash script that physically would not let Claude stop until it had verified its own work.
+I built Tallyfy because I kept seeing this exact pattern in human workflows long before AI sessions made it portable: soft instructions decay, hard gates do not.
 That script is a stop hook, and the stop hook is the single most useful hook event in Claude Code, because it is the only one that inverts control.
 Every other hook reacts to something Claude did.
 A stop hook decides whether Claude is allowed to be finished at all.

 This post is the general guide to that mechanism: what a stop hook is, the exit code that makes it work, the trap that turns it into an infinite loop, and the handful of patterns worth wiring up.
 For the deep, specific story of using one to enforce plan completion, I wrote that up separately in how to ensure Claude follows a plan.
 This is the layer underneath it.